landonb/nark/CONTRIBUTING.rst

   E.g.,: ``def _my_private_method(): ...``.

-* Do not worry about Python 2 compatibility.

-  (It's 2019, and Python 2 end-of-life has been announced for 2020.)
+* Python 2 compatibility has been retired.

-  You may want to mimic these conventions in new code, but it should no longer be necessary to adhere to the following:
+  These conventions are no longer necessary (and were removed from the code):

   * Declare the encoding at the top of every file: ``-*- coding: utf-8 -*-``

   * Use *absolute_import* and *unicode_literals* from the ``__future__`` package.

-  * Use *six.text_type* to cast a Unicode string under Python 2 and 3.
+  * Use *six.text_type* to cast a string (to Unicode).

 Of Readability
 --------------

-Concerning Writing Tests, Docstrings, Comments, and Documentation:
+Concerning Writing *Tests, Docstrings, Comments, and Documentation*:

-* Strive to write code that is self-documenting.
+* Strive to write code that is *self-documenting*.

   Use *expressive* variable and methods names (and use long names, if they need to be).

-  Break long functions into a bunch of small methods, which forces you to document how the long function works by giving each smaller unit of work a descriptive method name.
+  Break long functions into a collection of shorter methods.
+This will inherently document how the long function works if you give each smaller unit of work a descriptive method name.

   Use well-named, intermediate variables to make code more readable, rather than writing a long one-liner.
 By naming intermediate values, you will provide